alexsocha/luckyblockmod.com/README.md

 **Updates**

-Build the app as above, then simply run
+Build the app as above, then run:

 ```
 ./scripts/deploy.sh